 YES.
 My inner horror nerd is still screaming about this.
 I LOVE mugs and actually haven’t collected all that many yet.
 I love the funny take on a famous horror reference and the design is wonderful.
 This is easily one of my favorite items in the box and one of the best items I’ve gotten from a book box to date.
 This mug is inspired by The Exorcist by William Peter Blatty which was the basis for the iconic 1971 film.
 Which is where I’ll admit that I am a heathen and have not read the book or seen the movie yet.
 I am however familiar with the scene having seen many clips and parodies over time.
 It’s on my list of things to read and watch eventually once I stop being a disappointment.

-Item Value: The mug is custom design by Jeff at Exhumed Visions and is no longer available in the shop.
-All of the other mugs in the shop go for $11.99.
+Vendor: The mug is a custom design by Jeff @ Exhumed Visions and is no longer available in the shop.

 Patient Zero Pin